 We are slowly building on the foundation of how motor proteins move and how problems in motor movements can lead to blockages.
 In one study, we found that a protein called presenilin helps keep motors moving properly.
 If you take it away, problems occur.
 Mutations in presenilin have long been linked to Alzheimer’s disease, and our work shows one possible reason for this.

-Where do you see this research leading in terms of future
+Where do you see this research leading in terms of future treatments?

 If a traffic blockage can cause a lot of negative downstream effects, then the easiest way to solve the problems that blockage is causing is to make traffic move more smoothly.
 One thing we are exploring is how to use nanoparticles to cage drugs and release them at the blockage.